 Optimize Your Black Ops 4 Settings

-Let’s start optimizing the game now.
+Let’s begin optimizing the game now.
 We’re aiming for 90 FPS on 1440p resolution with a GTX 1080.
-Please adjust accordingly.
+Please set accordingly.

 - Launch Call of Duty: Black Ops 4.